-A solid subbase is a key to a successful project.
+A solid subbase is a key to a successful building project.
 A slab on ground and pavements normally are designed to be supported by a solid subbase, which needs to be uniform by nature to support the structure above it.
 A subbase will go on top of the subgrade, which typically is native soil or improved soil that has been compacted.
 It is important for a subbase to have solid edges and joints to prevent cracking and joint spalling.

 How is a Subgrade Defined?

 A subgrade is made up of native soil that has been compacted to withstand the loads above it.
 It is a layer required in many structures such as pavements and slabs, although it needs to have certain characteristics.
 A subgrade might need special drainage structures to let water if it is composed of impermeable soil, and it should be graded to within plus or minus 1.5 inches of the specified elevation.

 A subgrade should be thick enough to withstand the loads acting upon it.
 The heavier the loads, the thicker the subgrade should be, as you might have subgrades as thick as 12 inches and event thicker, normally for highways.
 Nonetheless, the subgrade material is normally cheaper than the surface material and could prevent water from showing up to the surface.

 Subbase Layer Advantages

 A solid subbase layer should offer the following advantages:

 - Provide strength and support to the overlying pavement

 - Provide drainage and frost protection

 - Prevent settlements to pavement and slab on grade

 - Be reusable if you decide to change your pavement surface

 - Keep workers out the mud

 - Create a workable surface prior to the placing of the finished pavement

 - Reduce construction costs